Map of Content

 What is a mental squeeze point?

-Mental Squeeze Point is when your unsorted knowledge becomes so messy it overwhelms and discourages you.
+A Mental Squeeze Point is when your unsorted knowledge becomes so messy it overwhelms and discourages you.
 Either you are equipped with frameworks to overcome the squeeze point, or you are discouraged and possibly abandon your project.
 This is usually followed by yet another search for the next shiny thing to distract from the pain.

 (That’s from a bottom-up starting point.
 You will also want to use MOCs to make sense out of existing knowledge from a top-down starting point.)